dylanfisher/ci19/_agendas/week-3.md

 ### Homework

 - Based on today&rsquo;s feedback, pick one direction for your assignment and consolidate all our maxims into an are.na channel.
+- Create another are.na channel where you collect visual references for your maxims project.
+Next week, I'll ask you to present 3 different visual directions, so begin thinking about this now.
 - Begin considering different ways someone could view the maxims.
 Create a userlow and wireframe for your project.
 You&rsquo;re encouraged to experiment and explore several ideas, but pick one that&rsquo;s general enough that can be elaborated upon in the design phase.
 Use Sketch to do both of these and have them in one document on separate pages by next class.
 - Read [The Web&rsquo;s Grain by Frank Chimero](https://frankchimero.com/writing/the-webs-grain/) and write a [discussion question](https://docs.google.com/document/d/1IXcT8DUDbmWsiJnMsmX5MK7J1VgufhrgikVV3Kq1tJI/edit?usp=sharing).
 Pick a discussion leader!